salcedoe/MtMdocs/docs/volumeProcessing/surfaceModels.md

     Adapted from this [Mathworks example](https://www.mathworks.com/help/images/ref/watershed.html).

-In the above example, we use the `falses` to represent empty signal surrounding the sphere, like air in a CT scan.
-The sphere itself is composed of the `trues` and represents a segmented structure, like a bone inside a tissue.
-So, we don't really need to render the outer cube, we just want to render the sphere.
-And we actually don't need to render the `trues` inside the sphere to visualize the sphere.
-They would just be hidden inside the surface.
+In the above example, we use voxels set to logical `false` to represent empty signal surrounding the sphere, analogous to air in a CT scan.
+We use voxels set to logical `true` to indicate positive signal representing the sphere, analogous to a segmented structure like a bone.
+Since we just want to render the sphere, we can exclude all voxels that are logical `false`.
+And we actually don't even need to render the voxels inside the sphere.
+They would just be hidden by the surface voxels.
 So, we really need to create a surface model of the outer boundary of the sphere.

-To capture that outer spherical boundary between the `trues` and the `falses`, we use the function `isosurface`, which creates a 3D surface (with vertices and faces), at the boundary:
+To capture that outer spherical boundary between the voxels `trues` and the `falses`, we use the function `isosurface`, which creates a 3D surface (with vertices and faces), at the boundary:

 ```matlab linenums="1" title="Create Surface from volume"
 fv = isosurface(Vol, 0.5)